 What you can move to the left or center is not just the Start menu but also the icons of pinned and opened programs/apps.
 The System tray, battery, clock, Action Center, and volume icons are still on the right.

 How to move Taskbar to the left on Windows 11

 Windows 11 allows you to move the Taskbar to the left or center through the Settings app.
 The customization is as easy as it is on Windows 10.

 Simply open the Settings app.
 You can do that through the Start menu.

 Here, select Taskbar.
 You can move the Start menu and pinned/opened apps/programs icons to the left by selecting the Left on Taskbar alignment option.

 Choosing the left-aligned Taskbar will make it look like Windows 10.
 You can switch the Taskbar to the center any time once you’re getting used to it.

-Windows 11 positions the Taskbar on the center by default.
-If you don’t like it or just don’t get used to it, you can always move it to the left just like how Taskbar on Windows 10 looks like.
+Windows 11 positions the Taskbar in the center by default.
+If you don’t like it or just don’t get used to it, you can always move it to the left just like what Taskbar on Windows 10 looks like.

 Dony Prasetiyo has been writing on monkeymanifesto.com for about two years, intended to help solve computer and smartphone problems with easy-to-understand blog posts.
 He has written over 480 blog posts about Windows, Office, Android, and more.